-Showing 9 top-rated scenic spot • Updated March 2026
+Showing 9 top-rated scenic spots • Updated June 2026

 Blue Ridge Parkway - South End

-The Blue Ridge Parkway's southern end consistently earns praise as one of America's premier scenic drives, with visitors using words like 'stunning,' 'breathtaking,' and even 'the most beautiful place on earth.'
-The drive delivers on its promise of spectacular mountain vistas, with fall foliage season (especially mid-October) drawing particularly enthusiastic reviews.
-Road conditions are excellent, and many travelers appreciate the peaceful, uncrowded nature of the journey, with worthwhile stops
+The Blue Ridge Parkway's southern end consistently earns praise as one of America's premier scenic drives, with visitors using words like 'beautiful' and 'the most beautiful place on earth.'
+The drive offers impressive mountain views, with fall foliage season (especially mid-October) drawing particularly enthusiastic reviews.
+Road conditions are excellent, and many travelers appreciate the peaceful, uncrowded nature of the route, with worthwhile stops.

 Chasteen Creek Cascade